Article Translations: (Spanish)

 How Is Pneumonia Treated?

-If doctors think a person has pneumonia, they will do a physical exam and might order a chest X-ray and blood tests.
+Doctors will do an exam to look for pneumonia.
+They’ll check the person’s appearance, breathing pattern, and vital signs.
+They'll listen to the lungs and might order a chest X-ray.
 People with bacterial or atypical pneumonia will probably be given antibiotics to take at home.
 The doctor also will recommend getting lots of rest and drinking plenty of fluids.

 Some people with pneumonia need to be hospitalized to get better — usually babies, young kids, and people older than 65.
 However, hospital care may be needed for a teen who: